Ultrashort pulse: Pulse shape control

 Although optical devices also used for continuous light, like beam expanders and spatial filters, may be used for ultrashort pulses, several optical devices have been specifically designed for ultrashort pulses.
 One of them is the pulse compressor, a device that can be used to control the spectral phase of ultrashort pulses.
 It is composed of a sequence of prisms, or gratings.
 When properly adjusted it can alter the spectral phase φ(ω) of the input pulse so that the output pulse is a bandwidth-limited pulse with the shortest possible duration.
 A pulse shaper can be used to make more complicated alterations on both the phase and the amplitude of ultrashort pulses.

 To accurately control the pulse, a full characterization of the pulse spectral phase is a must in order to get certain pulse spectral phase (such as transform-limited).
 Then, a spatial light modulator can be used in the 4f plane to control the pulse.
 Multiphoton intrapulse interference phase scan (MIIPS) is a technique based on this concept.
 Through the phase scan of the spatial light modulator, MIIPS can not only characterize but also manipulate the ultrashort pulse to get the needed pulse shape at target spot (such as transform-limited pulse for optimized peak power, and other specific pulse shapes).
 If the pulse shaper is fully calibrated, this technique allows controlling the spectral phase of ultrashort pulses using a simple optical setup with no moving parts.
 However the accuracy of MIIPS is somewhat limited with respect to other techniques, such as frequency-resolved optical gating (FROG).

+Another important aspect of pulse shaping is the temporal contrast of the ultrashort pulse, which are limited by a number of factors such as amplified spontaneous emission, higher-order dispersion, spectrum clipping/scattering from diffraction gratings, and other non-linear optical effects.
+The presence of pre-pulses that arise from poor temporal contrast generates a pre-plasma when the pulse interacts with a solid target, as in many laser plasma experiments, which prevents the ultrashort pulse from interacting with the target itself.
+A number of techniques were conceived to improve temporal contrast of these ultrashort, high-intensity laser pulses, including conventional instruments such as pockels cells, cross-polarized waves, as well as novel techniques such as plasma mirrors.